| |

 perspective over the Firth of Forth.

 The ground east of the Glen Burn was originally known as Haugh Park, where the 1st and 18th fairways are now laid out.
-The land
+The

-The Rhodes Links measured 2310 yards - par 35, and was formally opened in April 1894 with a match between Ben Sayers and the
+The Rhodes Links measured 2310 yards - par 35, and was formally opened in April 1894 with a match between Ben Sayers and

-rounds or 18 holes, the match went in favour of the Oxford professional by 83 to 87.
+two rounds or 18 holes, the match went in favour of the Oxford professional by 83 to 87.

-with Joint Hon.
+captain, with Joint Hon.
 Secretaries- R. M. McKechnie and C. L. Blaikie.

 Haugh Park was the site of the town's celebrations for the

-1902 Coronation of King Edward VII.
+1902 Coronation of Edward VII.

 With the increase in the popularity of golf at North Berwick,